terramaster-tos/tos-app-pkg-tools/TOS 7 Application Development Guide/03_Quick_Start.md

 **Step 5: Submit for Review**

 1. Create a public repository on GitHub or Gitee.
-2. Create a Release in your repository and upload the package file as a Release asset (see [Chapter 15 · Step 3](15_Publishing_Process.md#step-3-create-a-release-and-upload-package-assets) for detailed naming and format requirements)
+2. Create a Release in your repository and upload the package file as a Release asset (see [Chapter 15 · Step 3](15_Publishing_Process.md#step-3-create-a-release-and-upload-package-assets) for the naming and format recommendations)
-3. Create an application entry on the developer platform and link your GitHub/Gitee repository
+3. Create an application entry on the developer platform — only the application ID, package type (Deb / Docker), architecture, and repository URL are required
+4. Submit a version: the platform lists the packages found in your repository's Releases, and you select the one to submit
-4. Submit the application for review; the platform will automatically pull the package from your Release and run automated validation, followed by manual review
+5. The platform downloads the package you selected from that Release and runs automated validation, followed by manual review
-5. After approval, the application will be published to the TOS App Center
+6. After approval, the application will be published to the TOS App Center

 > 📝 **Note:** The developer platform automatically retrieves the application package from your GitHub/Gitee Release.
 No manual upload is required.
 For detailed package format, naming, and Release requirements, see [Chapter 15 · Publishing Process](15_Publishing_Process.md).